OzRhodes/OzRhodes/README.md

 - 🤔 I’m looking for help with ...
 Finding freelance opportunities or short term remote work opportunities

-- 📫 How to reach me: ... email at oz@ozrhodes.com or through linked in
+- 📫 How to reach me: ... email at oz@ozrhodes.com or through LinkedIn